Skip to main content Skip to footer

 We're not making a call either way here, as the choice of buffered or true bypass is completely in your hands and ears.
 You do you, and we'll help however we can.

-Now that we've laid some groundwork and defined some terms, let's get down to the nitty-gritty, with a list of six pedal tuners that we think are all worthy of a spot on your pedalboard.
+Now that we've laid some groundwork and defined some terms, let's get down to the nitty-gritty, with a list of seven of the best pedal tuners that we think are all worthy of a spot on your pedalboard.

 BOSS TU-3 Chromatic Pedal Tuner

-The BOSS TU-3 chromatic pedal tuner is one of the most popular choices.
+The BOSS TU-3 chromatic pedal tuner is one of the most popular tuners on the market today.
 A standard-size pedal with switchable chromatic and guitar/bass modes (Bonus: It supports 7-string guitars and 6-string basses in that mode, and has a drop pitch mode), it's easy to set up for your exact use case.
 A bright 21-segment LED display with note name and Accu-Pitch indicator give you positive feedback when you're in tune.
 As an added bonus, the TU-3 can act as power distribution for up to seven other BOSS pedals with the optional PCS-20A accessory cable (sold separately).
+With 86 reviews, at an average rating of 4.66, the BOSS TU-3 is the top reviewed tuner on this list.

 Bottom Line: An excellent all-around tuner, especially if your pedalboard features other BOSS pedals that can take advantage of the available power distribution.